Courses that fulfill

 Ethnographic texts — such as books, films, articles, life histories — represent the human experience in diverse ways.
 Explores anthropological representation and illuminates patterns of human experience.
 Themes vary.

-*SOAN 368 THE POLITICAL ECONOMY OF DEVELOPMENT: LATIN AMERICA (4 credits)
+*SOAN 368 ECONOMY OF DEVELOPMENT: DISCOURSE AND DESIRE (4 credits)

 Using an anthropological lens, examines "development" as a type of discourse that formed under specific historical and sociological conditions.
 Examines the way relations between nations are imagined, the kinds of institutions that are born in the context of development, and the roles of those institutions in structuring power relations.
 (D-I)

 Starting with a critical perspective, this micro-social and macro-social examination of schools addresses the question, "Why are things the way they are?"
 The course takes the view that schools serve multiple interest groups that exercise a consistent and pervasive impact on what happens in our nation's schools.
 (D-D) (AY)

 *SOAN 372 SUSTAINABILITY IN THE ANTHROPOCENE (3 credits)

 This course engages with a variety of practices, understandings and discourses associated with sustainability, nature, the environment and the Anthropocene in our local community and academic work.
 The class will discuss ethics of community-based research, collaboratively formulate research questions and approaches for a final project investigating a community sustainability initiative.
 Also listed as ENSU 372 (D-D, RCH)